Burundi travel advice

 Your passport must be valid for the duration of your stay.

 While the Government of Canada issues passports with an “X” gender identifier, it cannot guarantee your entry or transit through other countries.
 You might face entry restrictions in countries that do not recognize the “X” gender identifier.
 Before you leave, check with the closest foreign representative for your destination.

 Different entry rules may apply when travelling with a temporary passport or an emergency travel document.
 Before you leave, check with the closest foreign representative for your destination.

 Due to the volatile security situation in the area, authorities could close the Burundi–Rwanda border at any time.

 Periodic closure of the Burundi–Democratic Republic of Congo border can occur without notice.

 Visitors to Burundi must have an onward ticket.

 You must complete the online incoming/outgoing passenger form before entering or leaving Burundi via the Bujumbura airport.

 Children and travel

-You may be at risk for these vaccine-preventable diseases while travelling in this country.
-Talk to your travel health provider about which ones are right for you, based on your destination and itinerary.
+You may be at risk for preventable diseases while travelling in this destination.
+Talk to a travel health professional about which medications or vaccines may be right for you, based on your destination and itinerary.